-Elections in November will bring significant changes in personnel in leadership positions in the state, most especially a new Governor and a majority of new Cabinet members.
+Elections in November brought significant changes in personnel in leadership positions in the state, including a new Governor and a majority of new Cabinet members.
 These new officials and their staffs will have to be brought up to speed on the unique development issues that exist in Monroe County, and the State’s role and responsibility.

 Wind insurance affordability is yet another critical need for our constituents and a key component in preserving the Keys’ strong local economy that is a valuable economic engine for the State.
 At the State level, this requires working with and monitoring Citizens Property Insurance Company’s windstorm insurance to find ways to enhance affordability, with the Office of Insurance Regulation to address annual rate increases, and to oppose efforts to increase premiums, reduce coverage, and reduce eligibility.
 Affordable flood insurance is another important issue, but mainly a federal one.
 However, Monroe supports any efforts that may be made by State Legislature on behalf of the 1.8 million Floridians who are policyholders in the National Flood Insurance Program, to preserve the NFIP and affordable flood insurance.

 State and local investment in affordable housing construction and land acquisition remains a priority especially as we continue our post-Irma housing recovery.

 It is beneficial for the Board to be active participants in the legislative process by testifying on behalf of the County and working with the legislative delegation.
-Staff will continue to keep the Board involved in legislative issues through agenda items, resolutions, memoranda, FAC “Call to Action” emails, and regular updates.
+Staff will continue to keep the Board involved in legislative issues through agenda items, resolutions, memorandum, the Florida Association of Counties' “Call to Action” emails and regular updates.

 2019 STATE LEGISLATIVE PRIORITIES INCLUDED: